MuhammadJawadFasih/flyrank-ml-internship/index.md

 ---
 **Claims checklist:** observed / measured / directional / decision-support language used throughout; no causal claims; no claims about Google's algorithm; no client-identifying details; base rate (0.511–0.542 depending on split) reported alongside every Precision@50 figure so scores aren't mistaken for skill over a high floor.

-## 8. Reproducibility
-To re-run from a fresh clone: